fivetran/dbt_fivetran_log/README.md

     version: [">=0.4.0", "<0.5.0"]
 ```

+## Package Maintenance
+The Fivetran team maintaining this package **only** maintains the latest version.
+We highly recommend you keep your `packages.yml` updated with the [dbt hub latest version](https://hub.getdbt.com/fivetran/fivetran_log/latest/).
+You may refer to the [CHANGELOG](/CHANGELOG.md) and release notes for more information on changes across versions.

 ## Configuration
 By default, this package will run using your target database and the `fivetran_log` schema.
 If this is not where your Fivetran Log data is, add the following configuration to your `dbt_project.yml` file: